Wade in the Water Medley – Traditional Spirituals

 Tending the Spark — Heather Houston

 A song for these uncertain times.
-This one moved through me one evening as the Chico fires were raging in CA. Tuning into that reality, and the reality of climate change, feelings of vulnerability, uncertainty, grief, and hope were swirling through me all at once.
+This one moved through me one evening as the Chico Campfire was raging in CA. Tuning into that reality, and the reality of climate change, feelings of vulnerability, uncertainty, grief, and a spark hope, were swirling through me all at once.
 I asked for a song to drop in, and this is what landed – a gift from beyond.
+May we continue to care for each other as the world as we know it unravels, and may we continue to plant the seeds of intentional new beginnings that uplift the planet and humanity as a whole.

 © Heather Houston